Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 Okay, well.
 Thank you, Rahul.
 I wanted to close out our prepared remarks with a few comments on our growth outlook beyond fiscal 2018, given what we're hearing from customers about mission and funding priorities and potential budget trajectories.

 As indicated on slide 12, we expect top line growth to accelerate in almost every one of our businesses beyond 2018.
 In Communication Systems, we expect to start seeing the benefits of DoD modernizations towards the back half of fiscal 2018, which will continue to ramp in fiscal 2019 and beyond.
-Our International Tactical business began to stabilize over the past six months and we expect to return to growth in the medium-term as the Middle East comes out of a trough and Australia and UK modernization get underway.
+Our International Tactical business began to stabilize over the past six months and we expect to return to growth in the medium-term as the Middle East comes out of a trough and Australia and UK modernizations get underway.
 The growth in the tactical business coupled with a modest recovery in Night Vision and Public Safety, will lead to accelerating mid-single digit growth in the segment.

 In Electronic Systems, we see growth across the board.
 Our electronic warfare business has a solid and growing pipeline of upgrade opportunities on international F-16, plus upgrade and new builds on U.S. and international F-18s.
 In avionics, we'll benefit from the volume ramp and new content wins on F-35, plus new platform wins in classified areas, KFX (21:18) and others that are still being competed.
 In C4I, we have the opportunity to significantly increase scope on the current battlefield management project in the UAE and leverage that success to expand to other Gulf countries.
 In mission networks, which include our air traffic management business, while we see near-term pressure from the ADS-B transition, it will be offset in the medium-term by International growth.
 As a result, we expect the strong momentum in Electronic Systems to accelerate to mid-to-high single-digits.

 In Space and Intel, we continue to see strong and accelerated growth in the classified area, driven by budget increases and expansion in the new adjacencies.
 We also expect increasing momentum in commercial space from recapitalizations.
-Growth in classified and commercial along with better compare in environmental and other civil areas, including a win on the recomplete of GPS III, 11 Plus (22:16) will drive low-to-mid single-digit growth for the segment.
+Growth in classified and commercial along with better compare in environmental and other civil areas, including a win on the recompete of GPS III 11 plus will drive low-to-mid single-digit growth for the segment.
 Overall, the combination of our strong competitive position and inflecting budgets along with continued excellent operational execution will drive mid single-digit top line growth, higher earnings and a $1 billion in free cash flow.

 And with that, I'd like to ask the operator to open the line for questions.